rudiansen/REST-Showcase/README.md

 I worked alone.

-Below is the URL of the RESTful web service server https://introsde-181499.herokuapp.com/sdelab
+Here is the URL of the RESTful web service server https://introsde-181499.herokuapp.com/sdelab